leo-bogert/bumblebee-multiscreen-tools/README.md

 - kill the X server with ```ALT+SysRq+K```.
 The SysRq key is also known as the PRINT key.
 Notice that on some distributions this is disabled by default any might need to be enabled by e.g.:
   ```
   nano /etc/sysctl.d/10-magic-sysrq.conf
       kernel.sysrq = 244
   ```

-Once you've recovered video output you can:
+Once you've recovered video output you can follow this procedure to get video output again:
-- read the log files:
+1. read the log files:
-  - ```/var/log/thinkpad-w530-dock.log``` - the dock-handler log which also contains output of the attempts to switch the screen.
-Notice that this has to be enabled in the dock-handler script.
+  - ```/var/log/thinkpad-w530-dock.log``` - the ```dock-handler``` script's log which also contains output of the attempts to switch the screen.
+Notice that this has to be enabled in the script.
   - ```/var/log/Xorg.0.log``` - Intel X-server log
   - ```/var/log/Xorg.8.log``` - Bumblebee X-server log
   - ```/var/log/lightdm/lightdm.log``` - LightDM display manager log
   - ```/var/log/syslog```
   - ```/var/log/kern.log```
+2. edit the configuration files.
+3. Retry by either:
-- kill the X-servers and IVO using ```killall Xorg ; killall intel-virtual-output```.
+  - killing the X-servers and IVO using ```killall Xorg ; killall intel-virtual-output```, restarting Bumblebee using ```service bumblebeed restart```, and rerunning the dock-handler.
-- edit the configuration files and reboot.
+  - rebooting using ```reboot```.

 ### External screen not working